gauravxlokhande/Salesforce-Documentation/Einstine Activity Capture.md

   - and do setup for user level

 ## Step 3: Sharing Setting From User Profile
-  - go to "Einstine Activity Capture" --> Sharing Setting and do the setup
+  - go to "Einstine Activity Capture" --> Sharing Setting and connect with whatever u want to integrate.

+## thats it done.